 Digital nomads are all over the place, as are coworking spaces that attract an international crowd.

-And all the other advantages of living in Barcelona, like good weather and a lower cost of living, mean that there are expats from many different countries calling the city home.
+And all the other advantages of living in Barcelona, like good weather and a lower cost of living than other world cities, mean that there are expats from many different countries calling the city home.

 The mix of people seems to be a bit different than in Madrid, as well.
 Although I must say that the international community is one of my favorite things about living here in the capital.